skruv/skruv/README.md

 ## TODO:

+* [ ] Document
+  * [ ] data-skruv-key?
+  * [ ] data-skruv-finished
+  * [ ] data-skruv-wait-for-not-empty
-* [ ] Handle flatifying and number/string in render
+  * [ ] oncreate
 * [ ] Build example with SSR bundling the request cache
 * [ ] Add router, generatorUtils, loader, etc.
 * [ ] Add template repo
   * [ ] One basic and one with postgrest backend, nginx frontend and SSR
 * [ ] Make headline example (todo) use all features, including CSS scoping, SSR/SSG, JSX, syncify etc. Show on separate page.
-* [ ] Allow passing raw DOM nodes as children?
-Return DOM node from render so you can have sub-renders
 * [ ] Error boundaries (custom events that bubble on error so they can be caught in the DOM instead of in the js call stack)
-* [ ] Document
-  * [ ] data-skruv-key?
-  * [ ] data-skruv-finished
-  * [ ] data-skruv-wait-for-not-empty
-  * [ ] oncreate